nodejs/node/doc/api/util.md

 * `value` {any}
 * Returns: {boolean}

-Returns `true` if the value is a native `External` value.
-`native external` is data that is:
-i) not stored inside JS heap
-ii) not conformant to JS types
+A native `External` value is a special type of object whose data is (a) not stored within the JavaScript managed heap and (b) does not conform to standard JavaScript types.
+Such objects are created either by Node.js internals or native addons and are wrapped by a JavaScript object.

 ### `util.types.isFloat32Array(value)`
 <!-- YAML